 “[Yahentamitsi Dining Hall] being new all by itself is going to boost its popularity a great deal,” Dining Services spokesperson Bart Hipple said.

-Yahentamitsi Dining Hall, which opened last semester, offers a wide variety of foods options, including a unique grill station for sandwiches as well as a gluten-free section.
+Yahentamitsi Dining Hall, which opened last semester, offers a wide variety of food options, including a unique grill station for sandwiches as well as a gluten-free section.

 Senior physiology and neurobiology and psychology major Rebecca Li, who lives in South Campus Commons, has a connector dining plan.
 She travels to Yahentamitsi Dining Hall for fun dates with her friends, she said.
 This is often the case for many upperclassmen who live on South Campus, according to Hipple.